datasette/datasette-acl/README.md

   -s permissions.datasette-acl.id root
 ```

+### User groups

+Users can be assigned to groups, and those groups can then be used to quickly assign permissions to all of those users at once.

+To manage your groups, visit `/-/acl/groups` or use the "Manage user groups" item in the Datasette application menu.

+Add users to a group by typing in their actor ID.
+Remove them using the provided remove button.

+The page for each group includes an audit log showing changes made to that group's list of members.

 ### Dynamic groups

 You may wish to define permission rules against groups of actors based on their actor attributes, without needing to manually add those actors to a group.
 This can be achieved by defining a dynamic group in the `datasette-acl` configuration.